kayambi/guestbook/README.md

 * Create a copy of this repository in your Github account, using fork (the fork option is in the upper right corner of the repository, just below the navbar).
 * Now, from the copy of the repository in your Github account, clone the repository on your computer.
 * Create a new branch and name it "guestbook" (git checkout -b guestbook).
-* Make all your changes in the "guestbook" branch
+* Make all your changes in the "guestbook" branch.

 **What to do**
 * In index.html, right after the last closing div "content-container", create a div with class "content-container" and a custom id (your name, nick name or whatever you want).